canjs/canjs/guides/getting-started-tutorial/app-state.md

 ## Application Binding

-It was mentioned earlier that we bound our Application State to the application's `base_template.stache`.
-This is the key to connecting the Application State to our components.
-We do that by passing Application State attributes to the components through their custom HTML tags in `base_template.stache`.
+It was mentioned earlier that we bound our AppState to the application's `base_template.stache`.
+This is the key to connecting the AppState to our components.
+We do that by passing AppState attributes to the components through their custom HTML tags in `base_template.stache`.